-The particular calling of the AIDF is to match needs and opportunities so that we might promote these priorities in our common life.
-By drawing together teams of diverse skills and experience and by building connections between different aspects of the Diocese the AIDF witnesses to the truth that in Christ the whole is truly greater than the sum of the parts.
+The particular calling of the Anglican Investment Development Fund (AIDF) to match needs and opportunities so the sacrificial giving of God's people might be invested wisely in initiatives that disperse the good news of Jesus in words of faithful witness and deeds of loving service.
+By drawing together a team of diverse skills and experience, and by building connections between different aspects of the Diocese, the AIDF witnesses to the truth that in Christ the whole is truly greater than the sum of the parts.